The story that drove Leonard to ditch the act

-Leonard Kim is recognized by Forbes as a Top Marketing Influencer, Inc. Magazine as a Top Digital Marketer and Top Youth Marketer and by Entrepreneur as a Top Personal Branding Expert.
+Leonard is recognized by Forbes as a Top Marketing Influencer, Inc. Magazine as a Top Digital Marketer and Top Youth Marketer and by Entrepreneur as a Top Personal Branding Expert.
+Adweek recognized him as one of their Socially Strong Entrepreneurs Every VC Should Be Following.
 He went from being almost homeless to becoming a personal branding expert whose content has been read over 10 million times.
 He has amassed a social media following of well over 500,000 people.
 He’s been featured in a huge list of publications, including Mashable, Inc, Entrepreneur, Forbes, Fortune and more.

 Leonard is managing partner of InfluenceTree.
 At InfluenceTree, Leonard and his team teach you how to build your brand, get featured in publications and growth hack your social media following.